mblajek/Memo/public/docs/dev/developer-modes.md

 ## DEV mode of the UI

-This DEV mode can be toggled via a checkbox in the user menu (⋯ next to the user name) whenever the app runs in SolidJS DEV mode (see above), or the developer permission is granted (see above).
+This DEV mode can be toggled via a checkbox in the user menu (`$icon(actionIcons.ThreeDots)` next to the user name) whenever the app runs in SolidJS DEV mode (see above), or the developer permission is granted (see above).

 The DEV mode directly controls some areas of the app, e.g. only in the DEV mode: